Dec. 02, 2024

 Cons

-The Pwrcell battery is sold as a cabinet containing individual battery modules that can incrementally increase your battery capacity.
-One battery cabinet holds between 9 and 18kWh.
-Capacity is expandable in increments of 3kWh, making upgrades easy.
-You can install up to two cabinets for a total of 36kWh.
-The Pwrcell offers high round-trip efficiency (96.5%) but falls short on depth of discharge (84%).
-Generac also offers plenty of options to reach out for customer support, including 24 hour availability.
-The Pwrcell's warranty is a bit lackluster, but not horrible.
-There's no price listed publicly either, so you'll have to rely on estimates from installers.
+The Pwrcell battery is designed as a cabinet containing individual battery modules that can increase capacity incrementally.
+One cabinet provides between 9 and 18 kWh, with capacity expandable in 3 kWh increments, making upgrades straightforward.
+You can install up to two cabinets for a total capacity of 36 kWh.
+The Pwrcell exhibits high round-trip efficiency (96.5%) but has a low depth of discharge (84%).
+Generac also offers ample customer support options, featuring 24-hour accessibility.
+The warranty is somewhat basic, and pricing details aren't publicly available, requiring reliance on estimates from installers.

 Show more details